 Some growers prefer to use this mixture as a preventative measure against powdery mildew.
 The same type of mixture can be made with half a teaspoon of baking soda mixed into a quart of water.
 Other sprays that work similarly are neem oil, sesame oil, or fish oil sprays.
 Even a mixture of two parts milk and three parts water will do the trick.

 If you see a plant with a white powdery mildew issue, you need to take away the affected leaves and seal them in a plastic bag.
 You don’t want their spores to spread anywhere else, so a sealable bag is vital.
 Then begin treatment with a fungicide of some sort, particularly on the stems where the removed leaves used to grow.

 Other types of oil sprays are less commonly used but can also be effective.
 These oils sprays include clove oil, cottonseed oil, cinnamon oil, garlic oil, and coriander oil.
-You can also buy “Mold Control” at your local store, but for the best results, try Marijuana Mold Control.
+You can also buy “Mold Control” at your local store.

 Use sulfur burners to contain and keep the fungus to a minimum, but be sure to stay away from it when it’s burning.
 It can be harmful to people.
 Then wipe off any residue left in your indoor grow space, as it can continue to be harmful even after the treatment.

 Some people opt for simply wiping their plants with a damp paper towel to remove the powdery mildew they can see.
 Just be sure not to bump or jostle the plant or leaves, because the spores could become airborne and easily spread to the neighboring plants.